 The British Council works together with state governments across India to improve primary level teachers' English language confidence and proficiency.
-We also focus on developing teachers' knowledge of learning-centred teaching methodology, helping them to convert this knowledge into action in the classroom.
-We do this by working with our state partners to build the capacity of local teacher educators who can then in turn train, support and mentor primary teachers in large numbers.
+We also focus on developing teachers' knowledge and practice of learning-centred teaching methodology, helping them to convert this knowledge into action in the classroom.
+We do this by working with state governments in building the capacity of local teacher educators who can then in turn train, support and mentor primary teachers in large numbers.

 We aim to move beyond a dependency on formal face-to-face training events by building in varied opportunities for continuing professional development involving the use of innovative resources and a variety of distribution channels.
 These development opportunities are designed to meet the needs of key stakeholder groups including government administrators, head teachers, teacher educators and teachers.